jainrini/fuel_consumption/README.md

         "volume": 30,
         "date": "2019-09-11"
             }]
-Note : Validations on add and update:1.
-DriverId,FuelType,Price,Volume and Date cannot be null2.Date format should be : yyyy-MM-dd3.
+Note : Validations on add and update:
+1. DriverId,FuelType,Price,Volume and Date cannot be null 2.Date format should be : yyyy-MM-dd3.
 The fuel type and its price are defined in separate table 'FuelType'.
-Assumption: FuelTypes should be  fixed and user should only be allowed to choose available type only .The price of every fuel per lit should be fixed and allowed.
+Assumption: FuelTypes should be  fixed and user should only be allowed to choose available type only .The price of every fuel per lit should be fixed and should be auto populated in user interface.
 Any changes required can be done using below API's that allows to add and update FuelType.
 a.
 Get all existing FuelTypes and corresponding prices:
 GET Request: http://localhost:8080/fuel/type